-With Raygun integrated in your software you will immediately be alerted to errors being produced in your software.
+With Raygun integrated with your software, you will immediately be alerted to errors being produced in your software.

 You will get detailed information about the error, including the stack trace, which user encountered the error and any context and environment related data that’s available.
 This information helps developers locate the source of an error and helps you make the decision of whether you need to rollback to a previous version or fix the bug and deploy a new version.

-With Raygun Pulse you can monitor the performance of your website and determine if your users are having a good or poor experience.
-With lists of the slowest pages and assets you can quickly determine how your latest changes are performing and even drill into a user’s session and monitor their experience in real time.
+With Raygun Real User Monitoring, you can monitor the performance of your website and determine if your users are having a good or poor experience.
+With lists of the slowest pages and assets, you can quickly determine how your latest changes are performing and even drill into a user’s session and monitor their experience in real time.